Thinking of moving to a bigger house? There are a lot of good reasons to upgrade the size of your home.

 Top 10 Reasons to Move to a Bigger House

 The number one reason most people move to a bigger home is life transitions: moving in with a partner, getting married, getting pregnant, babies turning into toddlers, kids turning into teenagers, or ageing parents moving in with you.
 Of course, more people usually need more space…but life transitions often mean you need a different kind of space too.
 That might mean upgrading to a house from a condo to have more privacy from the in-laws or selling your townhouse because your toddler is struggling with the stairs, or needing a yard for the kids or a basement for the teenagers or a nanny suite for the nanny.
 Moving to a bigger home during life transitions can help reduce stress and set you up for success.

-Sometimes, the decision to move to a bigger home is easy: you’re suddenly the recipient of some unexpected money and can upgrade your lifestyle.
+Can you afford to move to a bigger house?
+Sometimes, the decision to upsize is easy: you’re suddenly the recipient of some unexpected money and can upgrade your lifestyle.
 Whether that’s for good reasons (job promotion, bonus, significant salary increase, made out like a bandit on some cryptocurrency or weed stocks), great reasons (parental gifts, a lottery win, marrying someone with a trust fund) or not-so-great reasons (inheritance, divorce or lawsuit settlement), moving to a bigger home is often a no-brainer when your financial situation improves.

 Reason#3: You Need More Space